HMS Bellerophon (1786): Construction and commissioning

+Figurehead

+The ship's figurehead depicts Bellerophon, a prominent warrior of Greek mythology who was persuaded to fight the Chimaera, a monster part lion, part goat and part dragon.
+Using the magic of the goddess Minerva, he caught the winged horse, Pegasus, and with its help slayed the monster.
+The figurehead has its right arm raised, ready to strike with a javelin.

+The carver is unknown but was possibly a member of the Crichley family of carvers.

+In 1836, the Admiral Superintendent at Portsmouth Dockyard Sir Frederick Maitland (Captain of HMS Bellerophon 1815–1818) obtained the figurehead and stern carvings.
+They were placed in a mould-loft at Portsmouth but unfortunately decayed.
+Only the head now remains.
+The figurehead was commemorated in the John Player & Son's cigarette cards, 1912 series, number 6.

+Both the 1786 and 1824 figureheads earned the nickname 'Billy Ruffian'; it is believed this originated from sailors who found the Greek name difficult to say.

+The figurehead can be seen on display at the National Museum of the Royal Navy, Portsmouth.
+It can also be viewed alongside other figureheads within the collection on the Bloomberg Connects website and app.

 French Revolutionary Wars

 With the outbreak of the French Revolutionary Wars, Bellerophon was commissioned in March 1793, under her former captain, Thomas Pasley.
 Pasley fitted her for sea and sailed to join the Channel Fleet under Admiral Lord Howe.
 The Channel Fleet sailed on 14 July, with orders to patrol off Brest in the hope of intercepting and destroying the French fleet based there.
 While south-west of the Scilly Isles on 18 July, Bellerophon collided with HMS Majestic in gale-force winds.
 Bellerophon lost her bowsprit, foremast and main topmast, and had her figurehead and cutwater smashed, which necessitated putting into Plymouth for repairs.

 After being repaired, Bellerophon rejoined the Channel Fleet, which by now was patrolling the Western Approaches.
 She developed a reputation for speed during these duties, and was given the nickname of "The Flying Bellerophon".
 In September 1793 Howe assigned her to a flying squadron made up of the fastest ships of the line, and gave Pasley command of the squadron, with the temporary rank of commodore.

 On 27 November 1793, the ships of Pasley's squadron captured the French corvette Blonde.
 At the time of her capture Blonde was armed with 28 guns and had a crew of 210 men under the command of Citizen Gueria.
 A subsequent prize money notice listed the vessels that shared in the proceeds as Bellerophon, Vanguard, Phoenix, Latona, and Phaeton.

 With Pasley now responsible for a squadron, Bellerophon received a new commander in January 1794, Captain William Johnstone Hope, with Commodore Pasley continuing to fly his broad pennant aboard her.
 For the next five months the Channel Fleet patrolled off Ushant and the Brittany coast.